divio/divio-cloud-docs/background/addons-list.rst

 Addons Maintained by the Django CMS Association
 -----------------------------------------------

-The following addons are maintained by the Django CMS Association and more can be found in their `GitHub <https://github.com/django-cms>`_.
+The following addons are maintained by the Django CMS Association.
+More can be found in their `GitHub <https://github.com/django-cms>`_.

 * `Django Classy Tags <https://github.com/django-cms/django-classy-tags>`_
 * `django CMS <https://github.com/django-cms>`_